Resume Tips

 1. Start with a Clear and Objective Statement

-Include an objective, concise and clear statement that emphasizes the specific position or industry that you are trying to reach.
-The statement should outline your career goals and demonstrate how hiring you would benefit the employer.
+Include a succinct objective declaration that emphasizes the position or industry that you are targeting.
+The statement should outline your career objectives and explain how your hiring would benefit the employer.

 2. Tailor Your Resume for Each Job Application